chmc-mcmc/mathematica/README.md

 # Purpose
-MCMC based on multi-particle Hamiltonian dynamics, or more accurately "Maxwell Hamiltonian Monte Carlo"
+MCMC based on multi-particle Hamiltonian dynamics, or maybe more accurately "Maxwell Hamiltonian Monte Carlo"
 # Codebase for
 * "A Multi-Trajectory Monte Carlo Sampler"
 * "Robust Inference Based On the Complementary Hamiltonian Monte Carlo"